stephenreid321/metacrisisxyz/Transcripts/How To STEER Civilization Away From CATASTROPHE with Daniel Schmachtenberger – Aubrey Marcus Podcast.md

 choose not to participate with it you're really not participating in society it became an obligate thing and so now we have to say okay that's very powerful is there a way that it is bound to the good of society or is it just unchecked power and what would check that power anytime a new power comes it's really powerful we have [2308](https://www.youtube.com/watch?v=LLgv2QJRYSg&t=2308.079s)

-to say does it differentially serve some over others or does it is it tending to the good of the whole if it isn't how do we check it and that's a core question with all of the exponential technologies is they make rapidly more power and much faster than any previous technology did that [2326](https://www.youtube.com/watch?v=LLgv2QJRYSg&t=2326.48s)
+to say does it differentially serve some over others or does it is it tending to the good of the whole if it isn't how do we check it and that's a core question with all of the [[exponential tech|exponential technologies]] is they make rapidly more power and much faster than any previous technology did that [2326](https://www.youtube.com/watch?v=LLgv2QJRYSg&t=2326.48s)

 and they are not being developed mostly for kind of comprehensive commons integrity as their as their basis right and and that's you know that's i think a key challenge here because of course as we set up as the forefathers set up the government they understood the absolute necessity of checks and balances and this is that thing that [2351](https://www.youtube.com/watch?v=LLgv2QJRYSg&t=2351.119s)